 - You prefer a provider with higher customer satisfaction ratings

-For most cost-conscious consumers, Frontier offers better value.
-For those who prioritize customer service and bundling, AT&T is the stronger choice.
+For most cost-conscious consumers, Frontier offers better value — it is $240/year cheaper at the 1 Gbps tier alone.
+For those who prioritize customer service, bundling, and brand ecosystem, AT&T is the stronger choice.
 If both are available at your address, the decision likely comes down to price vs. support ecosystem.

 Frequently Asked Questions